 Adler, along with Perry Chen and Yancey Strickler, launched Kickstarter in 2009 after years of developing the idea.
 They made it easier than ever for someone with a creative idea to raise money.
 At first, people were raising no more than a few thousand dollars for a project.
 Now people raise millions.

-Adler left Kickstarter in 2013 after seven years working on it.
+Adler left Kickstarter in 2013, after seven years.
 In an interview at the time, he said he missed the fear of the unknown.

 We began by asking him about that.

 What was so enticing about the fear of the unknown?

 It’s funny because as much as I say that and I do believe that and I’m very much in that moment right now, that interview was a while ago and so I’ve had some time to reflect.
 It’s less about fear, but there’s this tension with the unknown.
 We always want to know something.
 We always want to have an answer.
 And I think in our modern society, we’re always expected to have all the answers.
 And yet really there’s no ...
 Expertise is only temporary, right?

 Would it be totally rude to just call you back in five minutes?
 I’ve got a shipment of eight MakerBots that just showed up.

 But you know, I think a lot of that was more about the excitement of the unknown.
 And what I mean by that is I didn’t have a plan.
 There was no job that I was going to.
 I had this sort of earthly tension of: How am I going to put food on my table and pay for my daughter to be educated?
 And my wife wanted to go back to school, and pay a mortgage, and all that kind of stuff, without a set format of income.